osiloke/Flumotion-Transcoder/doc/rst/configuration/file-source/transcoder-config.rst

 Property *monitoring-period*
 ............................

-Specifies de default monitoring period in second for all customers.
+Specifies the default monitoring period in second for all customers.

 The monitoring period is the time in second between file system scans.
-If a file size do not change between two scans, the file is considered completly uploaded, and is scheduled to be transcoded.
+If a file size do not change between two scans, the file is considered completely uploaded, and is scheduled to be transcoded.

 This mean that the maximum time between a file uploading is finished and the file is scheduled could be near to two times